Universal limit linear series and descent of moduli spaces: Universal limit linear series by descent

 If the following additional conditions are satisfied, we say that $\pi$ is a \emph{smoothing family}:

-\begin{Ilist}[4] \itm $\pi$ admits a section; \itm the image of any connected component of the non-smooth locus of $\pi$ is a principal closed subscheme; \itm every node in every fiber of $\pi$ is a rational point, and every connected component of the non-smooth locus maps injectively under $\pi$; \itm every irreducible component of every fiber of $\pi$ is geometrically irreducible. \end{Ilist} \end{defn}
+\begin{enumerate} \item[(V)] $\pi$ admits a section; \item[(VI)] every node in every fiber of $\pi$ is a rational point, and every connected component of the non-smooth locus maps injectively under $\pi$; \item[(VII)] every irreducible component of every fiber of $\pi$ is geometrically irreducible; \item[(VIII)] for any connected component $Z$ of the non-smooth locus of $\pi$, if $\pi(Z) \neq B$ then $\pi(Z)$ is a principal closed subscheme, and if $\pi(Z)=B$ and $Y,Y'$ are the closed subschemes of $X$ with $X=Y \cup Y'$ and $Z=Y \cap Y'$, then $\sO_Y(Z)|_Z \otimes \sO_{Y'}(Z)|_Z \cong \sO_Z$. \end{enumerate} \end{defn}

+Conditions (VI) and (VII) require in particular that every fiber is totally split.

 It follows from the deformation theory of a nodal curve together with the regularity of $B$ that the image of a connected component of the non-smooth locus is always locally principal (see for instance the deformation theory on p.\ 82 of \cite{d-m}), so the condition that it is principal is always satisfied Zariski locally on the base.

-The last two conditions require in particular that every fiber is totally split.
+For the last condition, the existence of the stated $Y$ and $Y'$ depends in an essential way on the fibers being of compact type, and is proved in Proposition \ref{prop:comps-nodes} below, which also shows that $Z$ maps isomorphically onto its image in $B$.
+In particular, both $\sO_Y(Z)|_Z$ and $\sO_{Y'}(Z)|_Z$ can be trivialized Zariski locally on $B$, so we see that both cases of condition (VIII) are satisfied Zariski locally.